binnev/python-template/maskfile.md

 # Project tasks
 Mask is a modern markdown-based replacement for `make` and `Makefile`.
-The code blocks defined in this file are runnable via the `mask` CLI, and the surrounding markdown serves as the documentation.
+The code blocks defined in this file are runnable via the `mask` CLI (try `mask --help`), and the surrounding markdown serves as the documentation.

 See the docs: https://github.com/jacobdeichert/mask